Azure/Health-Data-and-AI-Blueprint/deployment.md

 [Azure Machine
 Learning](https://docs.microsoft.com/en-us/azure/machine-learning/studio/what-is-machine-learning).

+# Deploying and running the demo STEPS #

+**NOTE** Do not proceed with running the demo before following the previous instruction to configure permissions correctly; "Grant permissions in Azure Active Directory".

-## Import and Train a Machine Learning experiment (Database Analyst role)
+## STEP 1 - Import and Train a Machine Learning experiment (Database Analyst role)

 After deploying the Blueprint, the first step in